Home » Blog » Design » 5 Ingredients for Cooking a Creative WordPress Portfolio

 It’s the cherry on the top of your cake.
 Although, we aren’t really cooking a cake, are we?
 Let’s just say it will be the sign you need to light your work.

-After that, think for the design of your website.
-What colors are you going to include, how are going to combine them. figure out the themes you’re going to use.
+After that, think about the design of your website.
+What colors are you going to include, and how are going to combine them. figure out the themes you’re going to use.

 To be honest, that’s one of the most important parts.
 The theme you choose will make your online WordPress portfolio look the way you want.
 So be careful with your choice.